jeffboichuk/ice-marketing/11-the-road-to-retail-online-and-offline.md

 ## Discussion Questions {-}

+1. List and describe three Factiva searches you conducted that proved useful.
-1. In what ways did the COVID-19 pandemic accelerate the shift in consumer spending from offline to online channels of distribution?
+2. In what ways did the COVID-19 pandemic accelerate the shift in consumer spending from offline to online channels of distribution?
-2. Where has the balance of consumer spending between online and offline purchases settled since the government's response to the pandemic was at its peak in 2020 and 2021?
+3. Where has the balance of consumer spending between online and offline purchases settled since governments' responses to the pandemic was at its peak in 2020 and 2021?

 ## Assignments Due {-}